-Data quality, drillhole spacing and the interpreted continuity of grades controlled allowed SRK to classify the Project currently in the Inferred Mineral Resources category (Figure 14-12).
+Data quality, drillhole spacing and the interpreted continuity of grades controlled allowed the QP to classify the Project currently in the Inferred Mineral Resources category (Figure 14-12).
 A limitation to the declaration of Indicated Mineral Resources is a lack of knowledge related to the potential recoveries for several key elements, density data, and drill spacing appropriate to grade variance.
-For the purpose of this estimate, SRK has used bench marked assumed recoveries, while the current metallurgical test work is completed.
-SRK considers this to be sufficient to place the currently defined Mineral Resources in the Inferred category.
+For the purpose of this estimate, the QP has used bench marked assumed recoveries, while the current metallurgical test work is completed.
+This is considered to be sufficient to place the currently defined Mineral Resources in the Inferred category.